OxygenCobalt/Auxio/README.md

 - Snappy UI derived from the latest Material Design guidelines
 - Opinionated UX that prioritizes ease of use over edge cases
 - Customizable behavior
-- Seamless artist system that unifies album artist and artist tags
+- Support for disc numbers, multiple artists, release types, precise/original dates, sort tags, and more
-- Advanced media indexer with support for multiple artists, release types, precise/original dates, sort tags, and more
+- Advanced artist system that unifies artists and album artists into a single entry
 - SD Card-aware folder management
 - Reliable playback state persistence
 - Full ReplayGain support (On MP3, FLAC, OGG, OPUS, and MP4 files)